WordPress 2.1 Blogroll Nightmare and Lessons Learned

 - Mistake #4: Whenever possible, never upgrade on a live site

 - This is especially the case when upgrading your blog platform, database, or any other potentially devastating aspect.
-A simple maintenance page such as “Site update in progress – be right back” would have eliminated the panic factor and circumvented Googlebot from potentially destroying us..
+A simple maintenance page such as “Update in progress – be right back” would have eliminated the panic factor and circumvented Googlebot from potentially destroying us..